 Cover the dough with another sheet of waxed paper and roll the dough out into a large enough circle to cover your pie pan.
 Peel off the top sheet of wax paper.

-Then carefully lift up the wax paper with the crust on it and gently “roll” it over the pie pan (bottom).
+Then carefully lift up the wax paper with the crust on it and gently “roll” it over the bottom of the pie pan.
 If there are air bubbles then pierce them with a knife to let air out.
-Then pour the vegetable filling (See directions below) into the piecrust and cover the filling with the other rolled out piecrust using the same technique.
+Then pour the vegetable filling (See directions below) into the piecrust and cover this filling with the other rolled out piecrust using the same technique.
 Press the crust edges together.